 Goodrich is a very small village located in the state of Michigan.
 With a population of 2,022 people and two constituent neighborhoods, Goodrich is the 348th largest community in Michigan.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Goodrich is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Goodrich is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Goodrich who work in office and administrative support (13.47%), management occupations (11.82%), and healthcare (8.13%).
+Unlike some villages, Goodrich isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Goodrich are a mix of both white- and blue-collar jobs.
+Overall, Goodrich is a village of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Goodrich who work in sales jobs (16.25%), management occupations (13.07%), and office and administrative support (8.48%).

 Also of interest is that Goodrich has more people living here who work in computers and math than 95% of the places in the US.